cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/_index.md

 #### Report types

 There are different report types that you can download from a scan.
-Note that for failed scans, scans are not available.
+Note that for failed scans, reports are not available.
 Most of these reports are PDF reports, except for the crawl report, which is a CSV file.

 ##### Standard Report